ON THIS PAGE: You will learn about the different ways doctors use to treat people with AML. To see other pages, use the menu.

 The treatment of the APL subtype of AML is very different.
 This subtype is very sensitive to the effects of all-trans retinoic acid (ATRA), a drug that is similar to vitamin A and is given by mouth.
 People with the APL subtype who receive a combination of ATRA and chemotherapy (see above) with idarubicin or daunorubicin are very likely to have a CR.
 Occasionally, the drug cytarabine may also be used.
-Arsenic trioxide (Trisenox) is another drug that works well for APL, either during induction therapy alone or in combination with ATRA during post-remission consolidation, or for APL that has come back after treatment.
-The combination of ATRA and arsenic trioxide is now often used as the initial and consolidation treatment of APL, avoiding the use of drugs that can be more damaging to healthy cells.
+Arsenic trioxide (Trisenox) is another drug that works well for APL, either during induction therapy alone or in combination with ATRA during post-remission therapy or for APL that has come back after treatment.

-Bleeding is a common symptom of APL, and patients with this subtype often need many platelet and blood transfusions during initial treatment.
-Compared with other subtypes of AML where maintenance therapy is not used, some patients with APL benefit from use of ATRA for one to two years after the initial treatment.
+Mild to severe bleeding is a common symptom of APL, and patients with this subtype often need many platelet and blood transfusions during initial treatment.
+Compared with other subtypes of AML where maintenance therapy is not used, some patients with APL benefit from use of ATRA for 1 to 2 years after the initial treatment.

-Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation therapy is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen usually consists of a specific number of treatments given over a set period of time.
 Because AML is found throughout the blood, radiation therapy is generally used only when leukemia cells have spread to the brain or to shrink a myeloid sarcoma.
-A myeloid sarcoma is a mass of tissue in only one area of the body).
+A myeloid sarcoma is a mass of tissue found in only a part of the body.

 Getting care for symptoms and side effects

 Leukemia and its treatment often cause side effects.
-In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a person’s symptoms and side effects.
+In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a person’s symptoms and the side effects of treatment.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the leukemia, such as chemotherapy and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the leukemia, such as chemotherapy or radiation therapy.
 Talk with your doctor about the goals of each treatment in the treatment plan.

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the disease will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the leukemia returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the disease does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the disease does return.
 Learn more about coping with the fear of recurrence.

 The treatment for recurrent AML often depends on the length of the initial remission.
 If the AML comes back after a long remission, the original treatment may work again.
-If the remission was short, then other drugs are used, often through clinical trials.
-An ALLO stem cell transplant may be recommended for patients whose leukemia has come back after initial treatment.
-However, the best treatment after a recurrence is not yet known, and many drugs and other approaches are being evaluated in clinical trials and these may provide other treatment options.
+If the remission was short, then other drugs are used, often through a clinical trial.
+An ALLO stem cell transplant may be the best option for patients whose leukemia has come back after initial treatment.
+However, many drugs and other approaches are being researched in clinical trials and these may provide other treatment options.